The

 Large impacts on this regolith produced the compaction of its materials and ejected them into outer space in the form of Brechas.

-Lunar Breccias
+Lunar Breccias and soils

 Lunar Breccias are compact rocks, as their name suggests, brecciated, composed of broken anorthosite clasts in a feldspathic matrix, in which we can also find other components such as vitreous spherules, basaltic or gabbroic clasts, troctolytic, or even exterior asteroidal contaminants, such as metallic iron, sulphides or eucritic clasts.